*Updated Jan 2019*

 LinkedIn in 2019 – still clunky, but evolving quickly

 First of all, I know.
 LinkedIn isn’t the most exciting channel.
 If Instagram is the popular chick at school, LinkedIn is the freckly, geeky kid sitting up the back of the classroom.
 But that kid’s smart… and he’s got money to spend on YOUR business, so he’s worth hanging out with, okay?

 LinkedIn is evolving – fast.
 Even though LinkedIn has been around for nearly as long as Facebook, it was slow to evolve initially.
-But this year, it feels like the pace has picked up and things are really happening.
+But in the last year or so, it feels like the pace has picked up and things are really happening.
 The audience is less dull, the posts are more engaging, and new features are popping up everywhere.